peteroupc/peteroupc.github.io/colorgen.md

 <a id=CMYK_and_Other_Ink_Mixture_Color_Models></a>
 ### CMYK and Other Ink-Mixture Color Models

-The _CMYK color model_, ideally, describes the proportion of cyan, magenta, yellow, and black (K) inks to use to reproduce certain colors on a surface.[^22] However, since [**color mixture**](#Color_Mixture) of inks or other colorants is very complex, the exact color appearance of any recipe of colorants (not just in the CMYK context) depends on the _printing condition_ (as defined in ISO 12647-1), including what colorants are used, how the colorants are printed, and what surface (e.g., paper) the printed output appears on.
+The _CMYK color model_, ideally, describes the proportion of cyan, magenta, yellow, and black (K) inks to use to reproduce certain colors on a surface.[^22] However, since [**color mixture**](#Color_Mixture) of inks or other colorants is very complex, the exact color appearance of any recipe of colorants (not just in the CMYK context) depends on the _printing condition_ (as defined in ISO 12647-1), including what colorants are used, how the colorants are printed, and what surface (for example, paper) the printed output appears on.

 **Characterization tables.** In printing industry practice, a given printing condition is characterized by finding out how it forms colors using different mixtures of inks.
 This is usually done by printing CMYK color "patches" and using a [**color measurement device**](https://peteroupc.github.io/suppcolor.html#Color_Measurement_Devices) to measure their [**CIELAB**](#CIELAB) colors under standardized lighting and measurement conditions.